hyper-thanatos/hyper-thanatos.github.io/index.md

 <img src="/assets/images/work3.jpg" alt="Draft 3" data-lightbox data-lb-group="work">
 -->

-<h3>Your online presence</h3>
+<h3>Your online presence matters, a lot.</h3>
-<p>is your audience's first or second impression of you, it's your unique voice and the version of the world you have created.</p>
+<p>It is your audience's first or second impression of you, your unique voice and the digital version of the world you create.</p>
 <h3>Your online voice defines you.</h3>
-<p>Your website, your socials, your copy and your image, all make up your unique online ambassador.
-Your ambassador is the most truthful representative of your project, your organisation, your singular or plural self behind it all.</p>
+<p>Your website, your socials, your copy and your image, all make up your unique online voice.
+Your online voice is your ambassador, the most truthful representative of your project, your organisation, your community and your team behind it all.</p>
-<p>Find out how your online ambassador can be your most passionate advocate.</p>
+<p>Find out how your online presence can be your most passionate advocate.</p>
 <h3 style="">
   <a class="cta" href="mailto:oaao213@gmail.com" target="_blank" rel="noopener">Get in touch</a>
   </h3>